 Bastion established most if not all of the general gameplay systems that have been present also in Transitor and now Pyre: choosing your preferred playstyle (weapons, functions, team members), upgrading them, completing challenges with them for bonuses, accepting specific harder difficulty mods to get larger rewards, and so on.
 But while Transistor moved away from the action-RPG roots of Bastion by introducing the pause-and-plan gameplay, Pyre moves to a team-based fantasy sports competition instead, and it works incredibly well.
 The moment-to-moment gameplay while in a match is quite fun, and experimenting with, leveling up, and equipping the different characters, all of whom have very different playstyles, provides a great overlay.

-The major change, though, and the best one, is that Pyre stars a full, diverse, and wonderful cast of characters, in contrast to the single protagonists of Bastion and Pyre.
+The major change, though, and the best one, is that Pyre stars a full, diverse, and wonderful cast of characters, in contrast to the single protagonists of Bastion and Transistor.
 The characters develop over the course of the game, friendships form, and of course, there’s always the bittersweet element that the characters you the player most love are also the ones you most want to have return to freedom and leave your party.
 Especially Transistor, despite my love of the concept, style, and gameplay, struggled sometimes to pull me forward through the story, and Pyre has no such issue; you always want to get to know and interact with these characters more.

 Verdict: highly recommended.